 Named after the nearby Central Park, this station lies on the Red Line of the Kaohsiung subway.
 A two-level underground station, the Central Park stop was designed by British architect Richard Rogers.
-Design-wise, purple is the pervading color throughout the station.
+Design-wise, purple is the prevailing colour throughout the station.
 The courtyard grass areas, in turn, are covered in a slope of yellow windmills shaped liked sunflowers.
-The lighting here is all natural and the nature part is really important, look at those plastic flowers, they brighten up the ambiance.
+The lighting here is all natural and the nature part is really important and the plastic flowers really light up the ambiance.

 10. Bockenheimer Warte Station – Frankfurt, Germany

 The Bockenheimer Warte Station is one of the most important transfer stations of the Frankfurt subway system.
 Here the C-line crosses with the U6 and U7, as well as the U4 which runs in the D-tunnel.
 You can also transfer to various bus lines and trams here.